dms-org/core/Docs/Model/collections.md

 this project are extensions of the [PINQ collection library][pinq] which provide a comprehensive set of methods to aggregate or manipulate in-memory collections.

-Additionally collections used within domain modelling implement the `Iddigital\Cms\Core\Model\ITypedCollection` interface and are strongly typed, that is, they can only contain values of a type which is specified upon construction.
+Additionally collections used within domain modelling implement the `Dms\Core\Model\ITypedCollection` interface and are strongly typed, that is, they can only contain values of a type which is specified upon construction.